NEMSLinux/nems-docs/check_commands/usage/linux/check_nrpe.rst

 install manually, or use a PPA to install via apt-get, but NEMS includes a helpful installer that will configure everything for you.

-Do not install the NRPE plugin via software repositories as these are abandoned and lack some important functionality.
+..
+Warning:: Do not install the NRPE plugin via software repositories as these are abandoned and lack some important functionality.

 To install the needed NRPE client on Debian / Ubuntu / other Debian-based Linux operating systems (as root):